In the last lesson, we went over なにぬねの — a pretty simple lesson with not much to watch out for.

 There’s something else you will need to think about with the H consonants.
 There are two modifiers to change the sounds of these characters.

-We’ll talk more about this later in the course.
+I don’t want to overwhelm you just yet, we’ll talk more about this later in the course.

 Time to practice!
 Just like in all lessons, do this as many times as it takes for you to feel like you can confidently select the correct answer without guessing.